CJFisk/RPi-Camera-Control/README.md

 ### Reflections
-Successes:
-* I was successfully able to establish a TCP connection from my laptop to my RPi, and then send commands from my laptop to control various features of the RPi camera.
+I was successfully able to establish a TCP connection from my laptop to my RPi, and then send commands from my laptop to control various features of the RPi camera.

 Problems:
 * I am still troubleshooting the 'SEND <photo/video>' command